-Most MCAD software programs have a BOM export feature for assemblies.
-GrabCAD Workbench is a great PDM (product data management) tool to help you version control your parts, and it also generates BOMs.
+In 2022, most MCAD software programs have a BOM export feature for assemblies.
+GrabCAD Workbench is a great PDM (product data management) tool to help you version control your parts, and generate BOMs.
 It’s also free!
-Did I mention free?

 For EEs, Altium has BOM generation features.
 However, building a parts library in Altium can be a lot of work.
 PartsList can help make this process easier—it imports part attributes from components on Digikey, Mouser and many other sites.

 Keeping track of BOM spreadsheets is bearable with one product, but when you have multiple products, it can become a headache quickly.
 A PLM (product life management) system is a BOM, master parts list, and process management tool, all in one.
-I’ve had good experience with Arena PLM, and Autodesk PLM 360 is a nice-looking contender.
+I’ve had good experience with Arena PLM, and Autodesk PLM 360 is a nice-looking contender, too.

 Whether you’re designing consumer electronics products, aerospace components, medical devices or the next robotic innovation, many people are involved in building a product.
 A BOM is a critical communication document that gets engineers, procurers, and manufacturers on the same page.
 You need a BOM before any sourcing activities can happen, so start working on it as soon as your design is somewhat stable.

 Sourcing Simplified – Start Your Next Project With Fictiv

 And Fictiv is here to help source all custom manufactured parts your designs need.
 With our auto-generated 2D Drawings within our platform, creating your BOM from a solid model is easy — and our CNC machining service can create your parts in as little as 2 days!